BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ## How to install

-You should take the latest published [release](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases).
+You should take the latest [published release](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases).
 The current state of `develop` will be in flux and therefore possibly subject to change.

 To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
+Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

 ### HACS

 While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy` and category of `integration`.
+Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

 ## How to setup